-Some of my personal favorites include Kauai Family Restaurant in Georgetown (I love their beef stew!), Super Six in Columbia City (try their amazing pork belly musubi), Ma`ono in West Seattle (known for their fried chicken), Marination Ma Kai also in West Seattle (get an array of small plates!), and Sam Choy’s Poke to the Max in Columbia City or Tacoma (get their poke tacos!)
+Some of my personal favorites include Kauai Family Restaurant in Georgetown (I love their beef stew!), Marination in Columbia City (try their amazing pork belly musubi), Ma`ono in West Seattle (known for their fried chicken), Marination Ma Kai also in West Seattle (get an array of small plates!), and Sam Choy’s Poke to the Max in Columbia City or Tacoma (get their poke tacos!)

 I suggest finding a Hawaiian restaurant that is close to home because you’ll probably be so full you just want to go home, pull on your sweats, and relax.